spectreconsole/spectre.console/docs/input/live/live-display.md

 Order: 0
 ---

 Spectre.Console can update arbitrary widgets in-place.

+<?# AsciiCast cast="live" /?>

 <?# Alert ?>
   The live display is not